ArchoLen/The-ABM-in-Archaeology-Bibliography/README.md

 ## Software
 ### Open Source
 * [NetLogo](https://ccl.northwestern.edu/netlogo/): Is an agent-based programming language and integrated modeling environment.
-It's widely used and considered as beginner friendly. [wikipedia entry](https://en.wikipedia.org/wiki/NetLogo)
+It is widely used and considered very user-friendly. [wikipedia entry](https://en.wikipedia.org/wiki/NetLogo)

 ## Resources
 * [OpenABM](https://www.openabm.org/): Provides a collection of tutorials and FAQs, a model library to share models, and forums for discussions and job postings.